wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-how-to-configure-availability.md

 ## <a id="addmachine"> </a>Option 2: Add an existing virtual machine to an availability set##

-In the portal, you can add existing virtual machines to an existing availability set or create a new one for them.
+In the Azure Management Portal, you can add existing virtual machines to an existing availability set or create a new one for them.
 (Keep in mind that the virtual machines in the same availability set must belong to the same cloud service.)
 The steps are almost the same.
 With Azure PowerShell, you can add the virtual machine to an existing availability set.

-1. If you have not already done so, sign in to the [portal](http://manage.windowsazure.cn).
+1. If you have not already done so, sign in to the Azure Management Portal.

 2. On the command bar, click **Virtual Machines**.